-preprocess

-- E Do preprocessing only.
-Write preprocessed text to the preprocessing output file, with comments removed and with line control informa- tion.

-no_line_comm nands

-preprocess_to_file

--P Do preprocessing only.
-Write preprocessed text to the preprocessing output file, with comments removed and without line control infor- mation.

-comments

--C Keep comments in the preprocessed output.
-This should be specified after eitherpreprocess orno_line_commands; it does not of itself request preprocessing output.

-dependencies 3
+The following are ec[++] options related to preprocessing:

+'''

+--preprocess

+-E

+'''

 Do preprocessing only.
-Instead of the normal preprocessing output, generate on the preprocessing output file a list of dependency lines suitable for input to the UNIX 1 make program.
-Note that when implicit inclusion of templates is enabled, the output may indicate false (but safe) dependencies unless $no_preproc_only$ is also used.

-trace_includ les
+Write preprocessed text to the preprocessing output file, with comments removed and with line control information.

+'''

+--no_line_commands

+--preprocess_to_file

+-P

+'''

 Do preprocessing only.
+Write preprocessed text to the preprocessing output file, with comments removed and without line control information.

+'''

+--comments

+-C

+'''

+Keep comments in the preprocessed output.
+This should be specified after either --preprocess or --no\line\commands; it does not of itself request preprocessing output.

+--dependencies

+Do preprocessing only.
+Instead of the normal preprocessing output, generate on the preprocessing output file a list of dependency lines suitable for input to the UNIX® make program.
+Note that when implicit inclusion of templates is enabled, the output may indicate false (but safe) dependencies.

+--trace\includes

+Do preprocessing only.
 Instead of the normal preprocessing output, generate on the preprocessing output file a list of the names of files #included.

+'''

+--define_macro name [(parm-list)] [= def]

-define_macro nam e [= def]
+-D name [(parm-list)] [= def]

+'''

--D name [= def] Define macro name as def .
-If "= def " is omitted, define name as 1.
+Define macro name as def.
+If "= def" is omitted, define name as 1.
+Function-style macros can be defined by appending a macro parameter list to name.

-^{1.} UNIX is a trademark of X/Open.

-There are no macro names defined by default (except for LINE and similar language-mandated macros).

---undefine_macro name
+--undefine macro name